vadniks/Arnamsneat/Readme.md

-# A simple GUI toolkit shared C library
+# A simple lightweight GUI toolkit in a form of shared C library.

+Originally intended to be just a payload for a shared library and the creation of a shared library for C language was the main goal, then the intention was changed to: 'I need a gui for that openGl game, so I'll make a some sort of an abstraction for gui primitives'.